ADDIE Model: 5 Stages of Instructional Design (2025)

 • Paying attention to learner feedback: Paying attention to learners’ reactions to the course, hiccups in accessing the LMS, guidance requirement, achievement of learning goals helps understand the effectiveness of the course content and delivery method.

-5. The Evaluation Phase
+5. The Evaluate Phase

 Key elements of the evaluation phase include: